pniewiejski/knowledge/HowToPeople/InfluencePeopleNotes.md

 #### Look for areas of agreement.

 Be honest.
 Look for areas where you can admit error.
-Apologise for your mistakes.
+Apologize for your mistakes.
 Promise to think over your opponents’ ideas and study them carefully.
 Thank your opponents sincerely for their interest.
 Think of them as of people who are really trying to help you, and you may turn your enemies into friends.